-- Cheating/Misrepresentation
+- Cheating

-- Confrontation with a staff member
+- · Confrontation with a staff member

-- Defiance of school personnel
+- · Defiance of school personnel

 - Distribution of items or materials that are inappropriate for an educational setting(See Special Notes #1)

 - Failure to comply with previously prescribed corrective strategies

 - False accusation

 - Fighting (minor)

 - Harassment (non-sexual or isolated)

-- Instigative behavior
+- · Instigative behavior

 - · Leaving school grounds without permission

 - Joining clubs or groups not approved by the School Board

 - Libel

 - Petty theft (under \$300.00)

 - Use of profane or provocative language directed at someone

 - Prohibited sales on school grounds (other than controlled substances)

-- Possession and/or use of tobacco products
+- Possession of and/or use of tobacco products or smoking devices.
+(See Glossary)

 - Slander

 - Vandalism (minor)

 The principal or designee must select at least one of the following strategies from PLAN II.
 The use of appropriate strategies from previous PLAN may be used in conjunction with this PLAN.
-Principals may authorize the use of PLAN III for repeated, serious or habitual Level II infractions.